Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Benchmark Results and Analysis

-Context embedding is a commonly used technique in previous spatiotemporal prediction studies \cite{liu_deeppf:_2019,liang_geoman:_2018,wang_deepsd:_2017,zhang2017deep,yi2019citytraffic}.
-From Table \ref{tab:techniquues_STMGCN_RMSE} and Table \ref{tab:techniquues_STMeta_RMSE}, embedding layers enhance model performance by mapping features into a low-dimension space for the methods whose fusion stage involves \emph{Concatenate} or \emph{Add}.
+From Table \ref{tab: techniquues_60_STMeta_STMGCN_RMSE}, embedding layers enhance model performance by mapping features into a low-dimension space for the methods whose fusion step involves \emph{Concatenate} or \emph{Add}.
 That is, comparing \emph{Raw-Concat} with \emph{Emb-Concat}/\emph{MultiEmb-Concat}, the latter embedding variants acquire lower \emph{avgNRMSE}.
 Similar phenomena also occur in the comparison between \emph{Raw-Add} and \emph{Emb-Add}/\emph{MultiEmb-Add}.
 However, in the case of the \emph{Gating} fusion technique, embedding may not be as effective. \emph{Raw-Gating}, which does not use embedding layers, still outperforms \emph{No Context} based on \textit{STMGCN} and even acquires the lowest \emph{avgRMSE} based on \textit{STMeta}.
-It is worth noting that, applying embedding layers before the gated units leads to worse performance on \textit{STMeta}.
+It is worth noting that applying embedding layers before the gated units leads to worse performance on \textit{STMeta}.
 These findings indicate that embedding layers may work when the fusion methods are \emph{Concatenate} or \emph{Add}.
 But for \emph{Gating}, embedding layers may not be necessary, and \emph{Raw} features alone can achieve good and generalizable performance.

-\subsubsection{Is past context beneficial}
+\subsubsection{Is Past Context Beneficial?}